Typhoon Conson (2010): China

 On July 16, Typhoon Conson brushed the southern coast of Hainan Province, resulting in substantial damage.
 Along the coast, winds were recorded up to 126 km/h.
 At least two people were killed in the country after being struck by advertisement billboards in separate incidents.
 Trees also fell across the island causing significant structural damage on homes and businesses.
 The storm produced moderate to heavy rainfall across Hainan, peaking at 182.9 mm in Sanya along the southern coastline.
 The storm also ended a long dry spell affecting the island, leading to some seeing the storm as a positive event for the province.
 According to preliminary damage assessments, 544 homes were destroyed, 7,000 hectares (17,300 acres) of crops were lost and 572,326 people were affected.
 Monetary losses from the typhoon were estimated at ¥500 million (US$73.8 million), ¥120 million (US$17.7 million) of which was sustained Sanya alone.

 Most of Sanya was left without power during Conson's passage as trees struck power lines and power poles were downed by high winds.
 Roads across the area became impassable due to fallen billboards, some reaching 5 m in height, and trees.
 The sudden onset of destructive winds caught many people off-guard, stranding them along roadways.
 Within 15 minutes, the local police in the city were overwhelmed with calls from residents.
 Further away from the storm's center, moderate to heavy rainfall was reported in association with Conson's outer bands in Guangdong.
 There, rainfall was measured up to 68 mm.

 Vietnam and Laos

+Due to the impact of the storm's circulation, a weather station on Bạch Long Vĩ Island (with the meteorological garden located at an elevation of 63 meters above sea level) recorded sustained wind speeds of 47 m/s and gusts reaching 57 m/s.
+Wind gusts reached 41 m/s on Hòn Dáu Island (Haiphong), and 32 m/s in Cửa Ông and Bãi Cháy (Quảng Ninh).
+Regarding rainfall caused by the storm, precipitation reached 181 mm in Tiên Yên (Quảng Ninh) and 240 mm in Mai Hoá (Quảng Bình).